 Advantages of Membership on ELR

 Each staff writer who satisfactorily completes a note or comment fulfills Loyola Law School's mandatory writing requirement (see Student Handbook for details).
 In addition, each staff writer receives two units per semester, contingent upon satisfactory completion of their ELR duties.
 Each editor who fulfills their obligation receives three units per semester.

 Additionally, through journal participation, staff writers gain enhanced opportunities for future employment.
 ELR endeavors to publish student articles that meet requisite high standards of legal writing.
 Analytical, research, and writing skills are refined through cite-checking assignments and the development of a note or comment.
 Student articles, in final form, demonstrate strong writing ability and make excellent writing samples for prospective employers.

 In addition to resume value and development of important lawyering skills, ELR membership provides camaraderie through regular interaction among intelligent students with similar interests; periodic ELR-sponsored social events; and the opportunity for contact with entertainment industry professionals.

 What to Expect

 ELR encourages all students interested in an entertainment-related field to select the Entertainment Law Review as their first choice.
 We welcome the opportunity to work with you on exciting new legal issues.
-Please feel free to visit our offices, located on the second floor of Founders Hall, or talk to any current staff writer or editor.
+Please feel free to visit our offices, located on the second floor of Casassa, or talk to any current staff writer or editor.